Contemporary-Physicslab/TN2985/chapters/Report.md

 [**Physics review:**](https://cdn.journals.aps.org/files/styleguide-pr.pdf) provides as well a list of requirements and guidelines.

-## Example
-An example of a report is given in the Appendix of this manual.

 ## Checks
 There are two scheduled day-parts were you ought to work in the first report.
 The first day-part is voluntary, you can agree with your partner to work at home.
 However, the second day-part has a mandatory aspect.
 You need to show your report or draft version at least once to a TA.
 The TA will help you by providing feedback.
 This prevents you from making often made mistakes or mistakes that could be easily avoided, such as forgetting to write a clear, concise subscript for each figure.